jaramo/scrum/README.md

 For that purpose, I've used a third party library, [vavr](https://www.vavr.io/), that implements Java collections in a
     functional way.
 It also enables you to do pattern matching and other functional programming operations like `flatMap`, `reduce` or `fold`.

-Given the verbose nature of Java, functional implementation of [vavr](https://www.vavr.io/), can be a bit difficult to read.
+Given the verbose nature of Java, the functional implementation of [vavr](https://www.vavr.io/) can be a bit difficult to read.
     Nevertheless, it allows a more concise implementation, thanks to the use of lambdas and tuples instead of java collectors, once you get used to it.